 for your telescope and get some great astro images of the next comet, or many

-of your favorite wide-field stellar objects like galaxies and star
+of your favorite wide-field stellar objects like galaxies and star clusters.
+If

 While commercial piggyback mounts are available, they tend to be specific

 for some of the popular telescopes.
 But the build it yourself mount on this

 page will work with any 35mm camera (SLR's are best) or any digital camera

 capable of taking time exposures.
 The mount described on this page clamps

 around the telescope tube, so can likely be tailored (by selecting the right

 sized hose clamps) to find almost any telescope.
 However, check out the